 - Have you been travelling?
 When was your most recent trip?

-Unfortunately, some of the hotels that you might stayed in, has a bed bug infestation.
+- Unfortunately, some of the hotels that you might stay in, could have a bed bug infestation.
 They could hitch on your luggage and unknowingly, you brought them back to your home.
-We would normally start out inspection with the luggage to look for any signs of dropping or eggs
+We would normally start out inspection with the luggage to look for any signs of dropping or eggs.

 - Did you get a new helper?
 Or your helper just came back from her trip back home?

-With so many platforms to buy second hand furnitures, a lot of our clients manage to get some good deals.
-But it can turn out to be a bad deal if the furnitures come with bed bug infestation.
-Checking for bed bug signs before bring them home.
+- Buying second-hand furniture?
+With so many online platforms to buy second-hand furniture, a lot of property owners manage to get some good deals.
+But it can turn out to be a bad deal if the furniture comes with an infestation.

 Q4: What do I need to do before the treatment?

-Ans: Yes.
-The mist is water-based.
-It is advisable to cover all electronic appliances with a trash bag or any cloth.
+Our bed bug pest control consists of a liquid application that will leave a residual effect or/and heat treatment.
+For liquid treatment, ULV misting will be used to treat the infestation.
+As mist is water-based, it is advisable to cover all electronic appliances with plastic bags.
 Remove all bed sheet, pillow case, blanket and wash them with hot water.
-Be prepare to vacate the house for at least for four hours.
+Be prepared to vacate the house for at least for four hours.
 This will allow the mist to settle in and dry up.
-Thus, leaving a residual effect.